-1.8 Posting of Assignment Solutions
+1.7 Posting of Assignment Solutions

-The posting of assignment solutions in any forum to which other students might have access is forbidden, as this would implicitly encourage students to plagiarize the posted solutions.
-A public GitHub repository would be an example of such a forum.
+The posting of assignment solutions in any forum to which other students might have access is forbidden (as this would implicitly encourage students to plagiarize the posted solutions).
+(A public GitHub repository would be an example of such a forum.)
 Any student who either posts their assignment solutions or allows their solutions to be posted by another party will be deemed to have committed an act of cheating, and will be dealt with accordingly.
 For this reason, students should exercise great care to ensure that their assignment solutions do not fall into the hands of others.

-1.9 Comments Regarding the Instructor's Assignment Solutions
+1.8 Comments Regarding the Instructor's Assignment Solutions

 As a matter of policy, only the solutions for problems that require written-English answers will be posted.
 Solutions to the problems for which code must be written will not be posted.
 There are two main reasons for this.
 First, there is typically no one correct solution to a programming problem and the instructor does not want to advocate one particular correct solution over all others by posting his solution.
 Second, the instructor would like to eliminate the possibility that students, in future offerings of the course, might plagiarize from his solutions.
+Students are quite welcome to request to meet with the instructor in order to view the instructor's solutions to programming problems as well as discuss these solutions with the instructor.
+The student will not be permitted to make a copy of the solutions, however.